Skin Depth Calculator

 What is skin effect?

-Skin effect is a phenomenon where alternating current (AC) tends to flow mainly near the surface of a conductor, rather than uniformly throughout its cross-section.
-The current density is highest at the surface and decreases exponentially toward the center of the conductor.
+Skin effect is the tendency of an alternating current (AC) to concentrate near the outer surface of a conductor rather than flowing uniformly through its entire cross-section.
+As frequency increases, the current density becomes higher at the surface and decreases exponentially toward the center.
+This effectively reduces the usable cross-section of the conductor, increasing its AC resistance.

-Skin depth is the distance from the conductor surface at which the current density falls to approximately 37% (1/e) of its value at the surface.
-It represents the effective penetration depth of AC current into the conductor.
+Skin depth (δ) is the distance from the surface of a conductor at which the current density has fallen to approximately 37% (1/e) of its value at the surface.
+It quantifies how deeply an AC signal penetrates into a conducting material and is the key measure of skin effect severity.

-Why is there no skin effect in DC circuits?
+Why is there no skin effect with DC signals?